 Getting a credit card doesn’t mean you should ditch your old way of acquiring stuff.
 Before your credit card, you perhaps used to save over a period to purchase items you needed.
 Lately, you don’t seem to be doing that.
 Just because you obtained a credit card doesn’t mean you should stop saving for the little things.

 Granted, it is very convenient to use a credit card for purchases but using your credit card without control can put you into some serious debt.
 If you don’t pay off all your credit card balance at the end of each month that will surely put you in debt.
 Control your spending and you will be just fine.

 You Don’t Say No to Unnecessary Expenditure

 Your new favourite line during an outing with your friends is ‘All drinks on me.’
 Mainly because you have an image to uphold.
 You need to learn how to choose what you spend your money on.
 That starts with you being honest with yourself.
-If a decision doesn’t fit, recognise that and act to prevent it.
+If a decision doesn’t fit, recognize that and act to prevent it.
 Basically, learn to say no to expenses that you don’t have to make.

 You Have No Clear Financial Goals for The Future